Meet Elaine Villatoro: The founder of Live More, Travel More

 What risks are you willing to take in order to make your dreams come true?

-Status is not a synonymous of happiness!
+Status is not synonymous of happiness!

 How I found out how traveling is important for me

-2013 – I was going through tough times after coming back from the States, and I ended up traveling to Peru with the intention to renew my energy and have a fresh start.
+2013 – I was going through tough times after coming back from the States, and I ended up traveling to Peru with the intention to renew my energy and to have a fresh start.

-During that trip I asked myself many times “What makes me happy?” and I figured that the most unforgettable moments in my life, the times I’ve cried for happiness, the times I felt more courageous, wiser, more spiritual, and many other good feelings happened pretty much every time I was traveling.
+During that trip, I asked myself many times “What makes me happy?” and I figured out that the most unforgettable moments in my life, the times I’ve cried for happiness, the times I felt more courageous, wiser, more spiritual, and many other good feelings happened pretty much every time I was traveling.
 And that is why:

 I feel way more fulfilled and alive while I am traveling!

-I also noticed that isn’t just traveling itself that makes me happy, what makes me feel that way are the experiences that I have while I am traveling.
+I also noticed that it isn’t just traveling itself that makes me happy, what makes me feel that way are the experiences that I have while I am traveling.

-That’s why I then started traveling more often in Brazil, and started to make the most of my holidays and weekends.
+That’s why I then started traveling more often in Brazil, and I started to make the most of my holidays and weekends.